bec-archer/SR80-Manuals/user-manual.md

 - **Role** — type freely or tap a quick-pick chip: Owner, Manager, Driver, Spouse, Accounts Payable, Other
 - **Notes** — optional context like "Call after 5pm"
 - **Primary Contact** toggle — marks this person as the main point of contact (star icon)

+**If the customer belongs to a Company:** Above the Name field you'll see a "Pick from N existing **[Company]** customers" row whenever there are other customers under the same company on file.
+Tap it to open a searchable list of those people.
+Tap any one of them and the contact form pre-fills with their name, phone, and email — no re-typing.
+You can still edit any field before saving, and you set Role / Notes / Primary yourself.
+If the company has no other customers (or this customer isn't linked to a company), the row simply doesn't appear.
+The picked customer is **copied** into the contact, not linked — updating that customer's record later won't change this contact entry, which keeps "who I called about this job" stable over time.

 If you toggle Primary on and there's already a primary contact, the app asks to confirm the switch.